rbunge/QuadAir/README.md

 QuadAir
 =======

-A Matlab implementation of the Compact Vortex Lattice Method, used to calculate the aerodynamics of fixed-wing aircraft.

-**Cessna 152 Example**
+**Example Script: Cessna 152**

-Please read and run ExampleScript.m to get a quick idea of how to use QuadAir.
-Also review Cessna152Example.m to learn how to define aircraft geometries.
+To get a quick idea of how to use QuadAir, please run ExampleScript.m   You should also look at Cessna152Example.m to learn how to define aircraft geometries.
+More details will come soon!

 Enjoy!

 Robbie Bunge

 *Please send comments, requirements, suggestions or bugs to rbunge@stanford.edu*